-I did learn some new things though, dollhouse miniatures began as a fad in the 17th century similar to cabinets of curiosities that were meant recreate actual homes in a small scale.
+I did learn some new things though: dollhouse miniatures began as a fad in the 17th century similar to cabinets of curiosities that were meant recreate actual homes in a small scale.
 They were also used as a tool for young women to learn how to manage a household.
 They were the only kinds of properties most women could own.
 Gradually over time, they evolved into playhouses for children.
-Last year I enjoyed reading The Miniaturist by Essie Burton which tells a mysterious story of a woman and her cabinet of miniatures.
+Last year I enjoyed reading The Miniaturist by Essie Burton which tells a mysterious story of a woman and her cabinet that recreates her home in miniature.

 The exhibit features many old Dollhouses, but what disappointed me was the strange scale of the oldest houses, for instance a giant copper pot on a small table.
 Also the dolls all looked awkward and wrong in their spaces (when do they not?)

 My favorites were the ones from the early 20th century, which had managed to get the scale under control but were old enough to be charming.

 I also loved this one called the Exile of Prospero by L. Delaney.